Now that The Farm in Poway has been approved, what are the next steps?

 How can we be sure the community gardens will be maintained and will be visually appealing?

 The Specific Plan includes a requirement that the community gardens be professionally managed.
 The developer has engaged Farmscape, a company that specializes in designing and managing community farms and gardens, to manage community gardens at The Farm in Poway.

 What is the agriculture proposed for the community?

-The project has identified an operator for the agriculture areas who plans to grow flowers and ornamental plants.
+The operator of the agriculture fields will be Dos Gringos Flowers, a north San Diego County company who plans to grow flowers and ornamental plants used in floral bouquets.
 The Specific Plan does allow for other types of agriculture to allow for future operators to lease the farmland in the event that the current operator is no longer available.

 How is the open space guaranteed in perpetuity?

 The open space areas will be guaranteed in perpetuity in three ways: